FabianoEger/tago-documentation/dashboard.rst

 By Variable
 ===========
-You can select multiple conditions to show different images.
-Just enter with the condition and the image to be showed.
+You can select multiple conditions to show different images based on the value of the selected variable.
+Just enter with the condition and the image to be showed in each case.

 | It's possible to enter just one variable for the conditions.
 | Click on **'+'** to create a new condition for this variable.